SonixSquad/Stemist_ZomB_SFX/READ_ME.txt

 Stereo/Mono WAV format

 You are free to reuse these sounds in your own projects.

 -------------------------------
-Like what you hear?
+Need more custom audio?
+email enquiries@stemist.net
-Drop me a PM on discord or email enquiries@stemist.net to initiate a conversation about custom audio work for your own project needs.
+to initiate a conversation about custom audio work for your own project needs.

 Thanks to @[SK]Cody for providing the self-promo opportunity to give back to the community & the awesome UE5 "Nacht der Untoten" remake.

 --------------------------------
-*(except for the "ZomB_Crow1" which was downloaded from Freesound and then edited) Angry Hooded Crow (Hoodie) (Corvus cornix) by Walking.With.Microphones -- https://freesound.org/s/556219/ -- License: Creative Commons 0
+* (except for the "ZomB_Crow1" which was downloaded from Freesound and then edited) Angry Hooded Crow (Hoodie) (Corvus cornix) by Walking.With.Microphones -- https://freesound.org/s/556219/ -- License: Creative Commons 0

 --------------------------------